quicwg/base-drafts/draft-ietf-quic-qpack.md

 Each header block contains a Required Insert Count, the lowest possible value for the Insert Count with which the header block can be decoded.
+For a header block with references to the dynamic table, the Required Insert Count is one larger than the largest Absolute Index of all referenced dynamic table entries.
 For a header block with no references to the dynamic table, the Required Insert Count is zero.
-For a header block with references to the dynamic table, the Required Insert Count is one larger than the largest Absolute Index of all referenced dynamic table entries.

-If the decoder encounters a header block with a Required Insert Count value larger than defined here, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.
-If the decoder encounters a header block with a Required Insert Count value smaller than defined here, it MUST treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED as prescribed in
+If the decoder encounters a header block with a Required Insert Count value larger than defined above, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+If the decoder encounters a header block with a Required Insert Count value smaller than defined above, it MUST treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED as prescribed in
 {{invalid-references}}.

 When the Required Insert Count is zero, the frame contains no references to the